rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

-The interfaces which define the list of requests and events, the opcodes associated with each, and the signatures with which you can decode the messages - is agreed upon in advance.
+The interfaces which define the list of requests and events, the opcodes associated with each, and the signatures with which you can decode the messages - are agreed upon in advance.
 I'm sure you're dying to know how - simply turn the page to end the suspense.